 As a result of its distinctive taste and properties, white chocolate is used in a number products such as snack-foods – chips, cookies, popcorns and cupcakes; beverages – milkshakes, coffee and smoothies; and cosmetic – wax, nail enamel and oil.
-Looking forward, IMARC Group expects the global white chocolate market to continue to grow during the next five years.
+Looking forward, IMARC Group expects the global white chocolate market to exhibit stable growth during the next five years.

 The report has analysed the global white chocolate market on the basis of distribution channels, covering super- and hyper-markets, convenience stores, non-grocery retailers and others.
 The report has further segmented the market on the basis of region, covering Western Europe, North America, Eastern Europe, Asia, Latin America, Middle East and Africa and Australasia.
 Currently, Western Europe represents the largest region for white chocolate, accounting for the majority of the market share.